Rod Laver Arena: History

 Replacing the aging Kooyong Stadium, construction on the arena began in 1985.
-It was undertaken by Civil & Civic was completed in 1987 at a cost of AU$94 million.
+It was undertaken by Civil & Civic and was completed in 1987 at a cost of AU$94 million.
 It opened on 11 January 1988 for the 1988 Australian Open.

 Originally known in 1988 as the National Tennis Centre at Flinders Park, the arena has officially changed its name twice.
 First in 1996, when it was known as the Centre Court, and again on 16 January 2000 to honour Rod Laver, a three-time winner of the Australian Open and one of the world's greatest tennis players.

 Features

 Rod Laver Arena has a seating capacity of 14,820, with a capacity of 15,400 for sports such as basketball, when extra seats are added around the court, and up to 14,200 for concerts with floor seating.
 The arena currently attracts over 1.5 million visitors per year.

 The arena was the first tennis venue in the world and the first arena of any kind in Australia to have a retractable roof installed.
-The idea for such a roof came about at the suggestion of John Cain, the premier of Victoria around 1980, who came up with the compromise idea after Tennis Australia requested the government to build an open air tennis facility next to a preexisting government project to build a closed roof entertainment center.
+The idea for such a roof came about at the suggestion of John Cain, the premier of Victoria around 1980, who came up with the compromise idea after Tennis Australia requested the government to build an open-air tennis facility next to a preexisting government project to build a closed-roof entertainment centre.

 The Rod Laver Arena is the largest indoor arena in Australia without a permanent roof (not counting the 56,347 seat Docklands Stadium, also in Melbourne, which is classed as a stadium rather than an arena).
 It is also the second largest indoor arena in Australia behind the 21,032 capacity Sydney Super Dome.
 The arena's retractable roof allows competitors to continue play during rain or extreme heat.

-Rod Laver Arena is equipped with the Hawk-Eye electronic system which allows tennis players to challenge the umpire's decision on calls made throughout championships.
+Rod Laver Arena is equipped with the Hawk-Eye Live line-calling system which has been used in place of line judges since the 2021 Australian Open.

 Sports and events

-Rod Laver Arena is the centrepiece of the National Tennis Centre at Melbourne Park, and besides tennis, the arena has hosted basketball, motorbike super-crosses, music concerts, conferences, World Wrestling Entertainment events and ballet.
+Rod Laver Arena is the focal point of the Australian Open at Melbourne Park, and besides tennis, the arena has hosted basketball, motorbike super-crosses, music concerts, conferences, professional wrestling events and ballet.
 Other than for tennis, during sporting events or concerts, a section of the southern lower seating bowl is retracted to allow space for a stage or special floor level seating.